 Returns the last identity value generated for a specified table or view.
 The last identity value generated can be for any session and any scope.

-Is the name of the table or view whose identity value is returned. table_or_view is varchar, with no default.
+Is the name of the table whose identity value is returned. table_name is varchar, with no default.

 Returns NULL on error or if a caller does not have permission to view the object.

 In SQL Server, a user can only view the metadata of securables that the user owns or on which the user has been granted permission.
 This means that metadata-emitting, built-in functions such as IDENT_CURRENT may return NULL if the user does not have any permission on the object.
-For more information, see Metadata Visibility Configuration.
+For more information, see Metadata Visibility Configuration and Troubleshooting Metadata Visibility.

 When the IDENT_CURRENT value is NULL (because the table has never contained rows or has been truncated), the IDENT_CURRENT function returns the seed value.